ksaves/krystalsaverse/broadband_availability_data_in_R.md

 ## WORKING WITH FCC BROADBAND AVAILABILITY DATA IN ARIZONA USING R.

 The following code uses FCC broadband availability data to determine the status (i.e., unserved, underserved, served) of broadband servicable locations (BSL).
 Arizona is the primary state of analysis, however, this code can be used for any state with Census and BDC data!
 Sections of the code where these changes can be made have been annotated.

-The following code uses FCC Broadband Availability Data to determine the status (i.e., unserved, underserved, served) of broadband servicable locations (BSL).
-Arizona is the primary state for this analysis, however, this code can be used for any state!

 The [_dyplr_](https://dplyr.tidyverse.org/) and [_tidyr_](https://tidyr.tidyverse.org/) packages are used to summarize the total number of unserved, underserved, and served locations within a particular geometry.
 The FCC Broadband Availability data is publicly available and can be downloaded at [_broadbandmap.fcc.gov_](https://broadband.fcc.gov).
 The dataset does not contain latitude/longitude information and cannot be mapped at the household level without a [CostQuest](https://www.costquest.com/resources/articles/broadband-policy/fcc-fabric-license-available-for-academic-broadband-research/) license.
 Instead, this analysis uses the H3 Hexagonal Grid and Census Block information included in the publicly available data.
 The [_tigris_](https://github.com/walkerke/tigris) package is used to directly download and use U.S. Census Bureau [TIGER/Line](https://www.census.gov/geographies/mapping-files/time-series/geo/tiger-line-file.html) spatial features (i.e., blocks, block groups, and counties).
 The [_h3jsr_](https://obrl-soil.github.io/h3jsr/) package is used to create [H3](https://h3geo.org/docs/core-library/overview/) Hexagonal Grids covering the entire state of Arizona.